wavefrontHQ/wavefront-appmetrics-sdk-csharp/README.md

   * FlushInterval - the delay between reporting metrics.

 ### Running the reporter
-Enabling the Wavefront reporter will stop the default flushing behavior of the WavefrontSender.
-This allows all report scheduling to be handled via App Metrics.

 If you have an ASP.NET Core application, refer to this page (https://www.app-metrics.io/web-monitoring/aspnet-core/reporting/) for instructions on how to schedule reporting.